khetansarvesh/CV/README.md

 # **********  Deep Reinforcement Learning (RL) for Images  **********
+Here we will take the task of <ins> playing Ping Pong Atari Game </ins>.
 There are essentially 3 ways to use Neural Networks for Reinforcement Learning :
 1. Q Learning / Value Learning / Value Neural Network
 2. Value Learning
 3. Action Critik - combining both Q learning and Value Learning